Quantum-informed learning of genuine network nonlocality beyond idealized resources: Genuine network nonlocality in the triangle scenario

 \section{Genuine network nonlocality in the triangle scenario}

-The triangle scenario (see Fig. \ref{fig: Schematic representation of the Triangle network configuration}) involves three parties in a triangle configuration, Alice, Bob, and Charlie, with three independent sources, where each source sends local variables through a channel to only two of the three parties.
-Based on the local variables received from the two sources, each party processes their inputs with arbitrary deterministic response functions and outputs a number $a,b,c \in \{0,1,2,3\}$, respectively.
-The probability distribution $P(a,b,c)$ can then be obtained from this experiment, and if the distribution follows the form (\ref{eq:network trilocal model}), then there exists a local-realistic hidden variable (LHV) description for the distribution.
+The triangle scenario (see Fig.~\ref{fig:Triangle_network_configuration}) involves three parties in a triangle configuration, Alice, Bob, and Charlie, with three independent sources, where each source sends local variables through a channel to only two of the three parties.
+Based on the local variables received from the two sources, each party processes its inputs with arbitrary deterministic response functions and outputs a number $a,b,c \in \{0,1,2,3\}$, respectively.
+The probability distribution $P(a,b,c)$ is obtained from this experiment, and there is a local-realistic hidden variable (LHV) description for the distribution if it has the form:

-where $\alpha \in X,\ \beta \in Y,\ \text{and} \ \gamma \in Z$ representing the three local variables distributed by each source, and $P_A(a|\beta,\gamma)$, $P_B(b|\gamma,\alpha)$, and $P_C(c|\alpha,\beta)$ represent the arbitrary deterministic response functions for Alice, Bob and Charlie.
-Now quantum mechanics allows for distributions that can violate this local-realistic description (\ref{eq:network trilocal model}) and those specific set of distributions (see Fig. \ref{fig: Local and Nonlocal domain}) are called genuine network non-local correlations.
+where $\alpha \in X,\ \beta \in Y,\ \text{and} \ \gamma \in Z$ represents the three local variables distributed by each source, and $P_A(a|\beta,\gamma)$, $P_B(b|\gamma,\alpha)$, and $P_C(c|\alpha,\beta)$ represent the arbitrary deterministic response functions for Alice, Bob, and Charlie.
+Quantum mechanics allows for distributions that do not admit this local-realistic description~(\ref{eq:network_trilocal_model}), and the set of such distributions that can be generated using quantum resources (see Fig.~\ref{fig:Local_and_nonlocal_domain}) is genuinely network nonlocal.